Norman conquest of southern Italy: Byzantine–Norman wars, 1059–1085

+Over a thirty-year period (1061–1091), Norman factions also completed the initial Byzantine attempt to retake Sicily.
+However, it would not be until 1130 that both Sicily and southern Italy were united into one kingdom, formalized by Roger II of Sicily.

 Conquest of Naples, 1077–1139

 The Duchy of Naples, nominally a Byzantine possession, was one of the last southern Italian states to be attacked by the Normans.
 Since Sergius IV asked for Ranulf Drengot's help during the 1020s, with brief exceptions the dukes of Naples were allied with the Normans of Aversa and Capua.
 Beginning in 1077, the incorporation of Naples into the Hauteville state took sixty years to complete.

 In summer 1074, hostilities flared up between Richard of Capua and Robert Guiscard.
 Sergius V of Naples allied with the latter, making his city a supply centre for Guiscard's troops.
 This pitted him against Richard, who was supported by Gregory VII.
 In June Richard briefly besieged Naples; Richard, Robert and Sergius soon began negotiations with Gregory, mediated by Desiderius of Montecassino.

 In 1077 Naples was again besieged by Richard of Capua, with a naval blockade by Robert Guiscard.
 Richard died during the siege in 1078, after the deathbed lifting of his excommunication.
 The siege was ended by his successor, Jordan, to insinuate himself with the papacy (which had made peace with Duke Sergius).

 In 1130, the Antipope Anacletus II crowned Roger II of Sicily king and declared the fief of Naples part of his kingdom.
 In 1131, Roger demanded from the citizens of Amalfi the defences of their city and the keys to their castle.
 When they refused, Sergius VII of Naples initially prepared to aid them with a fleet; George of Antioch blockaded Naples' port with a large armada and Sergius, cowed by the suppression of the Amalfitans, submitted to Roger.
 According to the chronicler Alexander of Telese, Naples "which, since Roman times, had hardly ever been conquered by the sword now submitted to Roger on the strength of a mere report (i.e. Amalfi's fall)."